j-lepard/TopGear-LDA/README.md

 ## Overall Approach

 I was always taught "start with the Question".
 This project will be slightly different as I do not have a specific hypothesis to test.
 Such as "are the topics are more/less sentimental in the 2024 episode".
-This seems pretty pointless as I think the concolusion would be obvious.
+This seems pretty pointless as I think the conclusion would be obvious.

 Instead, the project will be approached by doing analysis, and then making inferences of the results.